sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 Despite positive aggregate performance, the strategy exhibits a substantial peak-to-trough maximum drawdown of USD 8,071.50, indicating significant path-dependent risk.
 The resulting Calmar ratio of 1.70 suggests that while returns are positive, they are achieved with considerable drawdown exposure, highlighting a relatively aggressive risk profile that warrants further risk-management refinement.

-Assuming a starting capital of USD50,000, suitable for an entry/intermediate retail trader, as well as an annualised risk-free rate of 3%, the calculated Sharpe ratio and Kelly Criterion are as follows:
+Assuming a starting capital of USD50,000, suitable for an entry/intermediate retail trader, as well as an annualised risk-free rate of 3%, the calculated Sharpe ratio (capital-based) and Kelly Criterion are as follows:

 <table align="center">
   <p align="center">